JuanMaRuiz/ccc-util/README.md

 # CCC Util

-This module provide a `validate` method to check if the given CCC is valid or not.
+This module provides a `validate` method to check if a given CCC is valid or not.

 | Option | Type | Required | Description |
 |-------------|-----------|----------|----------|